 The website builder has a search filter option, which is available in the dashboard and helps find the required tools and information needed to start and manage a decent website.

-Shopify vs BigCommerce.
-Website builders have similar feature sets for online store settings, but Shopify looks more appropriate here.
+Speaking about ease of use, website builders have similar feature sets for online store settings, but Shopify looks more appropriate here.
 The system developers have taken care of users’ convenience, making its interface and dashboard logical, intuitive and understandable.

 By using the advanced Point-of-Sale or POS tool, you will be able to sell the products not only online, but also offline, accepting orders in both modes, sharing web store management rights, using internal and external card terminals and integrating with other Shopify applications.
 This notably boosts the performance of your online store, helps build customer base and maximize the revenue.